 Strategy #1 Using Mindfulness STOP

 The word stop is used here as an acronym to help you remember steps to mindful awareness.
-The first thing you want to do when you realize that you are going for food and it has nothing to do with hunger is to Stop.
+The first thing you want to do when you realize that you are going for food and it has nothing to do with hunger, is to Stop.
+(This does take awareness, learning to check in on physical hunger versus emotional hunger is an important part of the process.)

 T – Take stock.
 What do you notice, are you physically hungry?
-Are you feeling a certain way and it feels uncomfortable, is it possible you are thirsty.
+Are you feeling a certain way and it feels uncomfortable.
+Is it possible you are just thirsty.
 Are you bored?
 Taking the time to check in helps you become aware of patterns and triggers.

 P – Practice something different.
 Changing behaviors is like learning any new skill, practice makes perfect.
 You start to change the neural pathways in your brain when you respond differently.
 Every time you give into the impulse to eat you make the behavior more difficult to change.
-Even if you have been using food your whole life, you can change, patience and commitment to change are key.
+Even if you have been using food your whole life, you can change, patience and commitment are key.
+The something different may just be saying “no”, it might be reaching out to your support system, it might be dealing with the issue at hand rather than avoidance.

 Strategy # 2 – Check In With Self Talk